shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - **Character** revile when human characters make choices under pressure

 cos co fdziaao przestao dzia

+#### Scope
+To much stories in witch the fate of the world was at stake Bigger stakes not equal more powerful stories

 ## Archetypal motifs
 - Archetypes - are often symbols represented in literature and in art by symbols .